 Overview

-Day 1 – Etosha National Park
+Day 1 – Greater Etosha National Park Area

 Day 2 – Etosha National Park

-Day 3 – Kamanjab
+Day 3 – Etosha to Khorixas

-Day 4 – Brandberg White Lady
+Day 4 – Khorixas to Swakopmund

 Day 5 –Swakopmund

-Day 6 – Swakopmund
+Day 6 – Swakopmund to Sesriem

 Day 9 – Keetmanshoop

-As dawn breaks we head out making our way to the Orange River and our final stop in Namibia.
+The Fish River Canyon is the longest river in Namibia and the largest Canyon in Africa.
+We will drive to the rim of the Fish River Canyon and have an opportunity to stretch our legs with a gentle walk along the rim of the canyon, before we head further south and make our way to the Orange River, our final stop in Namibia.
 Our last night in Namibia is spent on the banks of the Orange River and the best way to experience the Orange River is by canoe.
 This afternoon you will have the opportunity to partake in an optional canoe trip on the river.

-Day 12 – Orange River – Cederberg
+Day 11 – Orange River – Cederberg

 A final border crossing sees us enter South Africa this morning as we travel through the desert landscapes of Namaqualand on our way to the Cederberg region.
 If you are fortunate enough to be travelling in the spring months (July to September) you may encounter the wild flowers that have made this region famous.
 No matter the time of year though, the strange desert vistas offer a unique backdrop to this day’s travel.
 Tonight we enjoy a traditional meal and celebrate the many memories we have made.

-Day 13 – Cederberg – Cape Town
+Day 12 – Cederberg – Cape Town

 The Cederberg region not only boasts spectacular mountains and orange farms, but it is also the home of the Rooibos bush.
 Indigenous to the mountain slopes of the Cedarberg, this herbal beverage has earned an international reputation as a healthy and refreshing alternative to regular tea.
 The Cederberg region is known for its mountain fynbos and spectacular views of the rugged Cedarberg Mountains.
 Nearing Cape Town, you will notice Table Mountain appear in the distance and we will stop to look at Table Mountain from across Table Bay.
 Your tour ends upon arrival in Cape Town city centre.